Hot sunny days, cool nights and the nearby cloud-catching Coast Mountains make Lillooet an ideal climate for growing grapes.

 We chose to plant these varietals based on advice from industry experts Harry McWatters and Richard Cleave and by studying results from former Lillooet Mayor Christ’l Roshard and her husband Doug Robson’s experimental vineyard in Lillooet.
 We factored in learnings from The Lillooet Grape Project including weather tracking data, average heat units and the growing season to help us select these varietals.

 In 2018, we started planting our second vineyard, Red Rock Vineyard.
-Located on the estate property, this new vineyard is just north of Dry Creek Vineyard.
+Located on the estate property, this new 18 acre vineyard is just north of Dry Creek Vineyard.
 In 2018, two blocks of Merlot and Cabernet Franc were planted.
-In 2019, we will plant Riesling, Cabernet Sauvignon, Merlot and Gruner Veltliner.
+In 2019, we planted Riesling, Cabernet Sauvignon, Merlot and Gruner Veltliner.

 Our soils are a result of deposits made during the last ice-age from about 100,000 years ago through about 10,000 years ago, at a time when glaciers dominated the valley.
 The Fraser River bench is a composite of gravely soil, loam, river rock and sand, with excellent drainage and rather poor organic material content - a great combination for vines, which like to work hard to produce excellent quality fruit.